seanorourke7/RPSLS/README.md

 Github - To save and store the files for the website.
 Codeanywhere - to write the code.
 Google Fonts - To import the fonts used on the website.
 SweetAlerts2 - for the alert boxes.
 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
 Tiny PNG To compress images.
 Am I Responsive?
 To show the website image on a range of devices.

 ### Languages Used

-HTML & CSS & JS.
+HTML & CSS & JavaScript.

 ### Deployment